mayxbui/flesh/README.md

-**#flesh**
+# flesh
 A Murder Mystery Text-Based Adventure Game

-#Introduction
+# Introduction
 "Flesh" is a gripping text-based murder mystery game.
-You are a lone investigator, locked inside a house where a gruesome crime has taken place.
+You are a lone detective locked inside a house where a gruesome crime has taken place.
 The smell of fresh blood lingers in the air as you search for evidence, piece together clues, and uncover the truth behind a chilling murder.
 Will you solve the case before time runs out?
-Or will the killer remain in the shadows, run wild?
+Or will the killer remain in the shadows and run wild?

-#Game Objective
+# Game Objective
 Your mission is to:

 *Explore the crime scene.